The Best Lizards for Handling: Species That Welcome Your Touch

 Leopard Gecko Size

-If we had to pick a number one lizard for handling, care, and cuteness all rolled into one stunning chirpy lizard it would be the leopard gecko.
-This lizard is small enough to comfortably fit in your hand but large enough that you feel secure holding them.
+If we had to pick a number one lizard for handling, care, and cuteness all rolled into one stunning chirpy lizard it would be a pet leopard gecko.

 Temperament